-8.1 Be conversant with the key disciplinary themes and trends of the anthropology of power and economy
+8.1 Be conversant with the key disciplinary themes and trends of social anthropology, such as power, economy, kinship and religion

 8.2 Have acquired a critical understanding of the historical development of those anthropological debates and theories

-8.3 Be knowledgeable about the theoretical contributions of the anthropology of power and economy to the broader discipline of social anthropology
+8.3 Be knowledgeable about the theoretical contributions of the anthropology of the key themes studied to the broader discipline of social anthropology

 8.4 Have cultivated a critical understanding of the global and historical diversity, operation and experience of political and economic institutions

-8.5 Be able to apply anthropological insights to current transformations of political and economic institutions
+8.5 Be able to apply anthropological insights to contemporary developments in relevant ways